lgxbslgx/jeandle-jdk/jeandle-docs/development-guide.md

 ```

 ## Continuous Integration
+### Architecture-Specific Actions
+Some PRs contain changes targeting specific architectures.
+Our GitHub CI pipeline runs x86 tests by default.
+To ensure proper testing coverage, please add the relevant architecture labels to your PR (e.g., `AArch64`, `RISC-V`) to trigger the corresponding platform-specific test suites.

+### Co-dependent Changes
 The Jeandle project consists of two code repositories: jeandle-jdk and jeandle-llvm.
 During development, a single feature may require changes to both repositories.

 To ensure the Jeandle-JDK GitHub Continuous Integration (CI) pipeline can pull the appropriate branch of jeandle-llvm for compilation and testing when such co-dependent changes exist, include the dependency information in the commit message.